UMAprotocol/launch-lsp/README.md

 basePercentage + (1 - basePercentage) * (expiryPrice - strikePrice)

-The `basePercentage` parameter is the percentage of collateral per pair used as the floor..
+The `basePercentage` parameter is the percentage of collateral per pair used as the floor.
 If this value was set to 40%, then 40% of the success token would act as collateral with 60% functioning as an embedded covered call.

 As an example, consider a success token collateralized with UMA and `basePercentage` set to 40%, `collateralPerPair` of 1, and `strikePrice` set at $12.
 - If the expiry price is less than the strike price of $12, the long options expire worthless (out of the money).
 In this case, each long would be worth 0.4 UMA since `basePercentage` was set to 40%.